 Year in Review: 2018

 I decided that I shouldn’t judge myself for having a genuine interest in pop culture.
-Which made me take advantage of entertainment podcasts, reality television, and film.
+Which made me take advantage of entertainment podcasts, reality television, and films.
 I love the Who Weekly podcast, The Real Housewives franchise, A Star is Born, and my People Celebrity Puzzler.

 One time in May I took a chance on Old Navy and was hooked.
 My closet is now primarily bright colours, stripes, and classic pieces.
 I like my preppy style and I can’t wait to embrace it more.